AdobeDocs/certification.en/help/certifications/ame/ame-m-architect.md

 Learn how to become a certified Adobe [!DNL Marketo Engage] Architect Master.

+>[!NOTE]
+>
+>This exam, [!DNL Adobe Marketo Engage] Architect Master (AD0-E556), has been updated.
+If you have already started studying or are scheduled to take this version, please be sure to complete it before October 31, 2023.
+If you are just getting started, we recommend taking the [newest version of this exam (AD0-E560)](ame-m-architect-23-08.md).

 The Adobe Credential Program has launched a new Adobe [!DNL Marketo Engage] Engage Architect certification for candidates interested in achieving the Certified Master title.
 It replaces the previous Marketo Certified Solution Architect (MCSA) certification interview process.
 [Read more](https://solutionpartners.adobe.com/solution-partners/news/2022/02/a-new-standard-for-adobe-marketo-engage-certified-architects.html){target="_blank"}

 ## Minimum experience